games-automata-play/games-automata-play.github.io/_posts/2019-02-09-separation_universal_graphs.md

 In the following we say that a path in a graph is accepted or rejected by an automaton; this is an abuse of language since what the automaton reads is only the labels of the corresponding path.
+We say that a graph satisfies $W$ if all paths in the graph satisfy $W$.

 > **Definition:** An automaton is **$$n$$-separating** if the two following properties hold.
 * For all graphs of size $n$ satisfying $W$, the automaton accepts all paths in the graph